-If you’ve spent any time researching mail order crustaceans, you’ve probably found that live lobster price can vary significantly.
+If you’ve spent any time researching mail order crustaceans, you’ve probably found that live lobster price and quality seafood delivery in general can vary significantly.
 Whether it’s the time of year or the shipping calculation, customers can have a difficult time understanding what does and does not constitute a good price.
 While performing a cost comparison is the best way to find the best possible price, there are other ways for customers to find a good deal.

 Why are Lobsters So Expensive?

 If you’re unfamiliar with the history of lobster in America, this might surprise you: Lobsters used to be peasant food.
 Before the 19th century, lobster was so abundant on the shores of New England that it was used as fertilizer.
 Now, the Maine lobsters can command hundreds of dollars for a single meal, and live shipped lobsters are a prized feast around the country.

 So how did we get to the current live lobster price?
 High-end restaurants in the 19th century re-branded lobster as a luxury meal.
 At the same time, railroad lines were built across the country and used to ship the crustacean from the New England coast to every corner of America.
 This cultivated a taste for the crustacean that commanded a high price, especially in parts of the country where it was relatively inaccessible.
 In some ways, lobster shipping is the reason we currently pay a high price for live lobster.

 What is a Good Price Per Pound for Live Lobster?